No More Raw Deals for Public Lands

 Dismissing just how much Montanans cherish this area for its cultural significance, wildlife habitat, hunting opportunities, and unique beauty, the Department of the Interior under Sec.
 David Bernhardt tailored this RMP for the oil and gas industry, not for Montanans or other Americans.
 The plan will enable oil and gas companies to lease 95% of the area, even though it holds little oil and gas potential.

-This will create a situation in which the BLM – already underfunded and understaffed – is bombarded with thousands of acres of oil and gas leases to process and monitor.
+This will create a situation in which the BLM – already underfunded and understaffed – is bombarded with thousands of acres of noncompetitive oil and gas leases to process and monitor, leases that will almost certainly not lead to production, create any jobs, or serve any other public benefit.
 That’s time, resources, and knowledge taken away from all of the other things the BLM is obliged to do under its multiple-use mandate, such as habitat improvements, clean water monitoring, law enforcement, and maintenance of trails, trailheads, fishing access sites, boat ramps, and many other things that are critical for Montanans’ outdoor way of life.

 Help us decrease the amount of oil and gas leasing on public lands